zbyte64/zbyte64-musings/principled_react.md

 * Checking the className to toggle display features.
 * Checking key or index to alternate display features.

+## Why?

+Explicit functionality should be interfaced explicitly.

 # Understandable Components use semaphores